🎵 Help us continue our music & sound guides - every small donation helps! 🙏 Donate BTC ⚡

 Sounds Tab

-This tab controls the system sound scheme – the sounds Windows plays for notifications, errors, logins, and other events.
-Custom sound schemes can be created or the default can be restored here.
+This tab controls the system sound scheme — the sounds Windows plays for notifications, errors, logins, and other events.
+Custom sound schemes can be created here, or the default scheme can be restored with a single click.

 Communications Tab